 Website | 1-800-585-3589

-A private, non-profit agency that operates deviated fixed-route public bus service in Hancock County as well as commuter services in Bar Harbor and Mount Desert Island with once weekly service to Bangor and Ellsworth.
+A private, non-profit agency that operates flex-route public bus service in Hancock County as well as commuter services in Bar Harbor and Mount Desert Island with once weekly service to Bangor and Ellsworth.

 Website | 207-667-5796